As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Dyed jade identification is a challenging process for even professional gemologists.
 Basic gemological methods are usually not enough to tell the treatment for sure.

-Further, you will find basic tips which will help you to understand whether the jade is dyed or not.
+Further, you will find essential tips to help you understand whether the jade is dyed.
 However, in the case of jade, it’s always better to ask a gemologist.

-The demand for jade is extremely high and continues to grow each year.
-Jade is a spiritual stone with significant meaning that’s intricately woven into Chinese culture for thousands of years.
+The demand for jade is exceptionally high and continues to grow each year.
+Jade is a spiritual stone with significant meaning intricately woven into Chinese culture for thousands of years.

-It’s noteworthy that modern gemologists use the word “jade” as a generic term for both nephrite and jadeite minerals.
+It’s noteworthy that modern gemologists use “jade” as a generic term for nephrite and jadeite minerals.
 These gems have been linked throughout history.

-The term jade has also been applied to several gems and ornamental materials that resemble jade, and even some man-made equivalents resembling jadeite and nephrite.
+The term jade has also been applied to several gems, ornamental materials resembling jade, and even some man-made equivalents resembling jadeite and nephrite.

 The best jade is jadeite jade.
 And it’s correct to use jadeite or nephrite jade terms instead of general jade.
-So pay attention to how the trader calls its material.
+So pay attention to what the trader calls its material.

 The Jade market is a separate world from the colored stone trade.
-Jade treatment is so common that it has its own classification:
+Jade treatment is so standard that it has its classification:

 The GIA (one of the most trustworthy gemological labs in the world) reports identifying jade treatments with generic terms like “dyed,” “impregnated,” or “luster-enhanced.”

-- step: to tell if jade is dyed is to see the trade labels.
+1. Step: Tell if jade is dyed to see the trade labels.
 If it is Type C jade – it stays that jade is dyed.

-- step: is to examine jade under magnification.
-The green pigment used for enhancement tends to concentrate between tiny pale crystals of jadeite.
+2. Step: examine jade under magnification.
+The green pigment used for enhancement tends to concentrate between tiny pale jadeite crystals.

-- step: is to check the area around the hole of the bead.
-Inhomogeneous coloration will be also clearly observed in this zone.
+3. Step: check the area around the hole of the bead.
+Inhomogeneous coloration will also be observed in this zone.

-- step: requires a source of UV light or blacklight.
+5. Step: requires a source of UV light or black light.
 Dyed zones glow under UV light, while natural untreated jadeite jade stays inert.
-Please, be careful with this method because waxed natural jadeite (not considered as treated or dyed) can also glow occasionally.
+Please be careful with this method because waxed natural jadeite (not considered treated or dyed) can glow occasionally.

 TIP: Because of Jade’s popularity, there is a list of other minerals and materials like glass and plastic to fake natural jade.
 Find out the main differences between real and fake jade in the article below: